elchuzade/energy_efficiency/README.md

 ###### Y2 - Cooling Load

 ##### The link to the dataset  https://archive.ics.uci.edu/ml/datasets/Energy+efficiency
-##### I have used Linear Regression method to predict the output Y1 and Y2 from sklearn library
+##### I have used Linear Regression method to predict the output Y1 and Y2 from sklearn library.
+Software used: Python, Jupyter-Notebook.